aplteam/Tatin/docs/_ReadMe.md

 The Tatin documentation consists of a collection of HTML files.

-This document gives you an overview over these HTML files: their purpose and who should (or may) read them, and which ones you can savely ignore depending on your skills and goal(s).
+This document gives you an overview over these HTML files: their purpose and who should (or may) read them, and which ones you can safely ignore depending on your skills and goal(s).

 ### General information